bocoup/aria-at-talkback-capture/README.md

 ## Prerequesites

 An installed version of [ADB](https://developer.android.com/tools/adb) is required.
-Preferred for it to be included on your PATH (otherwise, it will be just be searched for in likely locations)
+Preferred for it to be included on your PATH (otherwise, it will be searched for in likely locations).

 ### Installing System ADB